Isiah Thomas: College career

 Thomas was recruited to play college basketball for Bob Knight and the Indiana Hoosiers.
 Although he received mail saying Knight tied up his players and beat them, he did not believe the rumors.
 When Knight visited the Thomas home, one of Isiah's brothers, who wanted him to attend DePaul, embarrassed him by insulting the Indiana coach and engaging him in a shouting match.
 Nevertheless, Thomas's mother chose Knight and Indiana because she felt that getting away to Bloomington would be good for her son, as would Knight's discipline.

 Thomas quickly had to adjust to Knight's disciplinarian style.
 At the 1979 Pan American Games in Puerto Rico, Knight got so mad at Thomas he threatened to put him on a plane home.
 Knight recalled yelling at the freshman-to-be, "You ought to go to DePaul, Isiah, because you sure as hell aren't going to be an Indiana player playing like that."
 Prior to the start of his freshman year, the 1979–80 season, Knight became so upset with Thomas that he kicked him out of a practice.
 According to Thomas, Knight was making a point that no player, no "matter how talented, is bigger than Knight's philosophy."

 Thomas quickly proved his skills as a player and became a favorite with both Knight and Indiana fans.
 His superior abilities eventually caused Knight to adjust his coaching style.
 Fans displayed bedsheets with quotations from the Book of Isaiah ("And a little child shall lead them") and nicknamed him "Mr. Wonderful."
 Because of Thomas's relatively short stature for college basketball at 6 ft 1 in, coach Knight would call him "Pee Wee".
 Thomas and Mike Woodson led the Hoosiers to the Big Ten championship and advanced to the 1980 Sweet Sixteen.

 The next year, the 1980–81 season, Knight made Thomas captain and told him to run the show on the floor.
 Thomas responded so well that, as the season unfolded, Knight and Thomas grew as friends.
 When a Purdue player took a cheap shot at Thomas during a game at Bloomington, Knight called a press conference to defend his star.
 And 19 days later, when Thomas hit an Iowa player and was ejected from a game, Knight refused to criticize him.

-That year, Thomas and the Hoosiers once again won a conference title and won the 1981 NCAA tournament, the school's fourth national title.
+That year, Thomas and the Hoosiers once again won a conference title.
+In addition, the team won the 1981 NCAA tournament, the school's fourth national title.
 The sophomore earned the tournament's Most Outstanding Player award and made himself eligible for the upcoming NBA draft.